Hashtag Web3 Logo

 • Forge: The core of Foundry.
 It's a testing framework that allows you to write your tests in Solidity.
 It also includes tools for compiling, deploying, and verifying contracts.

 • Anvil: A local testnet node, similar to Hardhat Network.
-It's an incredibly fast local blockchain that you can use for testing and development.
+It's a fast local blockchain that you can use for testing and development.

 • Chisel: An interactive Solidity shell (REPL) that allows you to quickly test out snippets of Solidity code without writing a full contract.